GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 * Published on YouTube on Torah Levant day, Saturday ...
 "Paul Simon is Jewish; he was born to Hungarian-Jewish ***immigrant*** parents in Newark, New Jersey, and raised in the Jewish faith, with his mother teaching him Jewish customs, though he describes himself as more "curious" than strictly religious"

    * September 14, 1814, Francis Scott Key pens a poem which is later set to music and in 1931 becomes America's national anthem, “The Star-Spangled Banner.”
-(Great Seal USA Eye sees)
+(Great Seal USA Eye sees that [Media Ecology](../Everything_Media_Ecology/Everything_is_SpaceTime_Displacement.md))

 * "On this strange and *mournful* day", "Remember a *sadder* day" ...
 Satur-day